-■ 304.
-The Good, the Bad, & the Legal System
+303. The Good, the Bad & the Legal System

-As citizens of the United States, we have many freedoms and rights, but also many responsibilities.
-In this exciting, hands-on session, you'll experience a simulation at the State Supreme Court and tour the Michigan State Police Training Academy.
+Citizens of the United States have many freedoms and rights, but also many responsibilities.
+In this exciting, hands-on session, you'll tour the State Capitol and the Michigan State Police Training Academy.
 You can also test your multitasking skills in the Michigan State Police driving simulator.
 (Texting while driving, anyone?)
-Ages 14 and up.
+Age II and up.